paaco/c64-startrek/README.md

 # STAR TREK: LAST HOPE

-As captain of the Starfleet vessel USS Something you jump from DS9 into the wormhole to the Gamma Quadrant.

-There you must fly to different planets and visit them with an away team to find relics: the plot.
+The USS Firebird has arrived at DS709, deep in the Gamma Quadrant.
+In this remote sector of the galaxy we hope to find the relics that can save our planet Earth from a mysterious disease that has already took millions of lives.

+Star Fleet has gathered a crew of elite captains that lead away teams in search of the relics.
+But the sectors are filled with raiders so it will be a dangerous voyage.

+We need you to guide us.
+You are our last hope.

 Each sector that you visit can contain:
-1. a friendly planet to visit (gain crew)
 1. a hostile planet to visit (away team battle)
-1. raiders (ship battle, losing crew and structural integrity in the process)
+1. raiders (ship fight, losing structural integrity in the process)
-1. a space station to visit (heal integrity, upgrade ship?) (only do 1 option?)
+1. a space station (heal integrity)

-You will have a limited crew, including some familiar sounding lead-characters: KIRK, JANE, JLUC, SISK, MIKA, etc.
+You will have a limited crew, including some familiar sounding lead-characters: KIRK, JEAN LUC, KATHERINE, ARCHER, SARU and MICHAEL.
+Each lead-character is depicted by the first letter of his/her name.
-Each character should have a different first character, so they can be depicted by a single characters.

-Each away team follows a leader while being under attack from opposing forces: Klingon, Borg and others.
+The away team follows the leader while being under attack from sentinel lasers.

-When your leader dies, the away team has lost (they will all be shot)

-When all your lead-characters die, it's game over.

 ## Game mechanics

 The game consists of a few +'s on screen representing the sector map.
-The USS Something will be there, as will an object in each sector.
+The USS Firebird will be there, as will an object in each sector.
 Empty appearing sectors contain raiders that show up when you arrive.

-Depending on the type of raiders the battle will be easy or hard.
+Depending on the type of raiders the fight will be relatively easy or hard.

-The ship battle can occur visually between char-based ships that shoot sprites at each other.
+The ship fight occurs visually between PETSCII ships that shoot sprites at each other.

-Battle takes place in turns (debouncing joystick) with enemies only moving after you move.
+The fight takes place in turns (debouncing joystick) with enemies only moving after you move.

-You can choose your options via an on screen menu (that will be overlaid on the left when the ship is right and vice versa).
+You can choose your options via an on screen menu.

-When battling on the ground the game shows a single screen with a small background where you have to defeat all the enemies.
-In the case of a friendly planet (you will know only when you teleport down) you can just walk to a city.
+When battling on the planet the game shows a single screen with a small background where you have to avoid all the enemies.
+The relics are kept in a temple.
+Lead the main character into the temple to win the relic.

-Only hostile planets can have relics.
-Find all relics and fly back to DS9 to win the game.
+Once you have gathered all relics, fly back to DS709 to win the game.

-When you lose a battle on a hostile planet, you cannot attack again immediately.

 Raiders will re-emerge each time you enter the sector.

-Visited friendly planets can no longer be visited.
+## Implementation

+The game is written in ACME 6502 assembler code and loads from `$0120` in memory.
+It overwrites many BASIC and KERNAL variables and it runs automatically by overwriting the stack with its start address.
+This might not work on all C64 versions or emulators but it is sufficient for the competition.
+A small `loader.asm` is provided to create a version that loads and runs from `$0801` like a regular program (used for the lvllvl/c64 browser version.)

+### Details

+* The game is won when the ship reaches DS709 with 3 relics
+* The game is lost when the ship runs out of hitpoints during a fight
+* The game is also lost when you are out of captains when transporting down
+* Most sectors have 80% chance of a small raider, a few on the left only 50%
+* Each planet is guarded by a (returning) large raider
+* At the start of the ship fight, your ship always gains shields
+* Firing a torpedo will also increase your chance to hit next time
+* Evasive manouvers will lower the hit chance of the raider
+* Fleeing will cause shields to drop and allows the raider a last shot
+* The 3 stations completely restore all hitpoints of the ship
+* On the planet, the away team is lost when the captain is hit by the laser
+* Also, the away team is lost when all other crew members have been hit
+* You gain a relic when the captain safely reaches the temple
+* Each time you transport to the planet, the terrain is randomized and you control a different captain
+* Each time you start the game, a random navigator is picked